kevin15daniel/Machine-Learning-Approaches-for-Water-Quality-Assessment/README.md

 ## Overview

 This project presents a machine learning model designed to predict the potability of water based on various quality metrics.
 The model leverages multiple classification algorithms to evaluate water quality parameters and determine whether the water is potable.
-The model has been trained and evaluated on a comprehensive dataset, achieving robust performance.
+It has been trained and evaluated on a comprehensive dataset, achieving robust performance.

 ## Model Details